 It tackles the tough questions and the divisions among Christians about what it means to be holy in a society in which understandings and practices of gender, sexuality and marriage continue to change.

 Living in Love and Faith is supported by films, podcasts and other resources, available for free at the Living in Love and Faith Learning Hub (registration required).

-In order to ensure that all discussion of LLF resources takes place in a safe space, I commend the Church of England’s Pastoral Principles for living and learning well together.
+In order to ensure that all discussion of LLF resources takes place in a safe space, Bishop Martin commended the Church of England’s Pastoral Principles for living and learning well together.
 The 6 principles are: addressing ignorance; paying attention to power; casting out fear; acknowledging prejudice; speaking into silence; admitting hypocrisy.
 Further details are on the Church of England website here

 To find out about the four stages of how The Living in Love and Faith resources are to enable the whole Church to embark on a journey together click here